Joining my 2 lenses (Ef 24mm f/1.4 and Zeiss planar 50mm f1.4) is my new lens…

 Later at the round-up I wanted to catch some of the action.
 I was standing right opposite where the horses entered the ring.
 My aim to catch the fury in their faces as they entered the hostile and confusing environment.
 Many of them had experienced this before and were just glad to get it over with.

-Next I used it to capture some of the participants on our October workshop.
+Next I used it to capture some of the icebergs at Jökulsárlón Glacier Lagoon.

 It seems great for shallow DOF work on the beach also, I had a lot of fun experimenting with the morning sun.